jcari-dev/display-hub-e-ink-display-dashboard-docs/docs/modules/stocks.md

 The Stock Prices module retrieves real-time financial data based on user settings stored in the database, such as ticker of choice.

 1. **Retrieve Settings**:
-   The module pulls the ticker of choice from the database.
+   The module pulls the ticker of choice from the database (`StockSettings` table).

 2. **API Request**:
    Through `yfinance` a request is made to get information about the stock.